mannsn/intro-to-programming-2026/answers/Answers 01 - Javascript Basics.md

 // ---------- QUESTION 1 ----------
 // Declaring and giving string values to variables.
 // Create three variables.
 First let's make sure we're using "camel case" where all letters are lowercase except for the first letter of words that are in the middle.
-This is the accepted standard for Javascript code.
+This is the accepted standard for JavaScript code.
 Your first variable should be titled "firstName" with the value of your first name as a string.
 Your second variable should be titled "lastName" with the value of your last name as a string.
 The last variable should be titled "country" with the value of the name of the country where you were born as a string.

 //PUT YOUR CODE HERE